mvolkmann/blog/src/swift/swift-lang.md

 ## Access Control

-Swift supports many keywords for controlling access to values like functions, structs, classes, and and the properties and methods of structs and classes.
+Swift supports many keywords for controlling access to values like functions, types, and the properties and methods of types.
-These keywords appear at the beginning of declarations for these kinds of values.
+These keywords appear at the beginning of declarations.

 The access control keywords include:

-- `open`: access from anywhere; only for classes and class members
+- `open`: access from anywhere; only used for classes and class members
-- `public`: same as `open` except cannot be subclasses or overridden
+- `public`: same as `open` except cannot be used in subclasses or overridden
-- `internal`: access from any source in in the same module (default level)
+- `internal`: access from any source in the same module (default level)
-- `fileprivate`: access from code in the same source file
+- `fileprivate`: access only from code in the same source file
-- `private`: access within enclosing declaration (such as a struct or class)
+- `private`: access only within enclosing declaration (such as a struct or class)

-The most commonly used access control keyword is `private` and the second most commonly used is `internal` which is the default.
+The most commonly used access control keyword is `private`.
+The second most commonly used is `internal`, which is the default.

 Specifying `private(set)` on a property means that the property can be accessed as if it were `public`,